VT1, VT2, and VO₂max: The Complete Guide to Ventilatory Thresholds

 VO₂max

-When continuing to increase the effort level above VT2, you will soon reach your VO₂max.
+VO2max has the best publicist in human physiology.
+Ironically, it's the least useful from a training and racing standpoint when compared to VT1 and VT2.
+We arrive at VO2max as we continue to increase the effort level above VT2, you will soon reach your VO₂max.
 This point, as indicated by its name, is the absolute maximal oxygen uptake the body is capable of as measured in milliliters per minute per kilogram (ml/min/kg).
-The most efficient way to increase VO₂max for the vast majority of people is to lose weight, although increases in the uptake of oxygen itself (ml/min) can also be seen when exercising regularly (10*).
-At your body’s VO₂max, your breathing frequency can often go up to 50-60 times per minute and lead you to start to hyperventilate, which causes increased fatigue.
+At your body’s VO₂max, your ventilation will be at its highest, breathing frequency can often go up to 50-60 times per minute.
+RPE will be above 8/10.

 How Each Threshold Feels: RPE Anchors